purveshmakode24/blog/_posts/2019-05-26-when-i-made-my-blog.md

 read: "2 minutes read"
 ---

-Well, when I started learning backend technologies by creating medium-like blog platform for professional people, I was keep getting an idea to make my own blog using this so called simple technology known as django.
+Well, when I started getting deep into backend technologies by creating medium-like blog platform for professional people and publishers (acts as a blog host), I kept getting an idea to make my own blog using this so called backend technology known as django.

 (Update: Now I have shifted to jekyll a ruby and full markdown based blog with other features.)